 Live GREATER – In Service to God’s People

 Joseph found himself thrown into prison for a crime he didn’t commit.
 While he was in prison, two people came to him with dreams that needed to be interpreted, and Joseph helped them.
 If we want to Live GREATER, we have to stop thinking about me, myself, and I, trusting that God will provide for us, freeing us to look after other people.
 Ministry opportunities abound in the home, in the church, in the workplace, and in business.
 Live GREATER by using every opportunity to serve God’s people.

 Live GREATER – In Forgiveness

-I’ve learned that our lives here are short and I refuse to live the remainder of my days not doing the things I’ve been called and gifted to do.
+I’ve learned that our lives here are short, and I refuse to live the remainder of my days not doing what I’ve been called and gifted to do.
 I want to Live GREATER because it glorifies God.

-PS: Are you ready to Live GREATER in the midst of trials, in service to God’s people, or in forgiveness?
-Click here to download my free 30 Day workbook, “Forgiven to Forgive”.
+PS: Are you ready to Live GREATER amid trials, in service to God’s people, or forgiveness?
+Click here to download my free 30 Day workbook, “Forgiven to Forgive.”